 These vegan breakfast cookies take no time to make.
 Simply, start by preparing the flax eggs, and melting the coconut oil.
 When those are ready, combine them with maple syrup, cashew butter and vanilla.
 Then get those dry ingredients mixed together in a separate bowl (leaving the chocolate chips until the end).
 Next, is where the magic happens.
 Combine the wet ingredients with the dry, add the chocolate chips and thoroughly mix together.
 Then using a 1/3 cup, measure out 9 cookies.
 They will be round but on the thicker side.
 The texture should be that of a normal cookie.
 Then bake them at 325F for roughly 25 minutes.
 They might still be a bit soft when they initially come out of the oven.
 Therefore, it’s important to let them cool for the baking process to finish.
 Then you will be lef with some chewy, mouth-watering vegan breakfast cookies!

-here are a few reasons why I love these gluten-free breakfast cookies, so listen up!
+here are a few reasons why I love these healthy vegan oatmeal cookies, so listen up!

 - If you are a lover of trail mix, like me, these JUMBO healthy vegan oatmeal cookies are just for you.
 Once I start eating trail mix I really can’t stop.
 These vegan breakfast cookies are perfect because portions are already divided up so you won’t go crazy and the whole batch, like I would with trail mix.

 - With these gluten-free breakfast cookies, you can now LITERALLY have cookies at any time of the day.
 The cookies store nicely as well.
 So if you are on the go and rushing out of the door in the morning these cookies are the perfect thing to throw in your bag.
 Loaded with protein, fibre and clean ingredients, these cookies are one of those high protein vegan snacks you want to have on hand.

 Needing more plant-based breakfast ideas?